greghendershott/pdb/README.md

 ---

-You probably want to avoid, however, the `on-disk-example` submodule -- unless you want to wait hours for 8,000 files to be analyzed for the first time:
+You probably want to avoid, however, the `very-many-files-example` submodule -- unless you want to wait hours for 8,000 files to be analyzed for the first time:

 ```racket
   ;; On my system -- with the non-minimal Racket distribution